 and 2 screws for the handle.
 When I pull a radio apart I have multiple

-If you just want access to the RF Unit you only need to undo the two
+If you just want access to the RF Unit you only need to undo the four

 screws at the top cover/ heat sink.
 Once you do that, you need to be

 very careful in handling the radio and heat sink.
 They need to move

 To access the RF Unit and Local Unit you need to loosen the 4 screws on

 either side of the front panel such that you can slide the front panel